 The list of impediments to businesses growth in Pakistan is very lengthy due to which we have failed for 73 years.
 But now it needs drastic reforms, if we want to create a viable and vibrant environment for businesses thriving.

-First, the government has to implement business friendly laws.
-Moreover, changes its monetary and fiscal policies according to the needs of circumstances for growth.
-In addition, stringent reforms in institutions will also help to develop good business practices.
-Providing facilities to the firms will enhance their productivity.
-Bringing good legislation and implementation will attract large businesses from abroad as well as from the local market.
-Without reforming the current faulty system, the revival of businesses growth is near to impossible.
-We can only hope for the best and can struggle to bring the growth on the right track.
+- First, the government has to implement business friendly laws. - Moreover, changes in monetary and fiscal policies according to the needs of circumstances will also be fruitful. - In addition, stringent reforms in institutions will also help to develop good business practices. - There is no doubt that providing facilities to the firms will enhance its productivity. - Bringing good legislation and implementation will attract large businesses from abroad as well as from the local market.
+Without reforming the current faulty system, revival of businesses growth is near to impossible.
+We can only hope for the best and can struggle in the right direction to bring growth on the right track.